jreybert/vimagit/README.md

 #### CC

-Once you have stage all the required changes, press **CC**.
+Once you have stage all the required changes, type **CC**.
 A new section "Commit message" appears and cursor move to it.
 Type your commit message, in Insert mode this time.
+Once it's done, write your commit message with :w (or :x, :wq, ZZ).

-Once it's done, go back in Normal mode, and press **CC**: you created your first commit with vimagit!
+Voila! you created your first commit with vimagit!

 ## Usage